ModelOriented/ingredients/README.md

 * generic `plotD3()` for interactive, D3 based explanations,
 * generic `describe()` for explanations in natural language.

-The philosophy behind `ingredients` explanations is described in the [Explanatory Model Analysis: Explore, Explain and Examine Predictive Models](https://pbiecek.github.io/ema/) e-book.
+The philosophy behind `ingredients` explanations is described in the [Explanatory Model Analysis: Explore, Explain, and Examine Predictive Models](https://pbiecek.github.io/ema/) e-book.
 The `ingredients` package is a part of [DrWhy.AI](http://DrWhy.AI) universe.

 ## Installation